Blockchain Technology – Brief

-Companies, sites and venues currently accepting bitcoin are few and far between despite rapid expansion, leaving the currency a poor substitute for national currencies and banking services.
+Companies, sites and venues currently accepting bitcoin are few and far between despite rapid expansion(link is external), leaving the currency a poor substitute for national currencies and banking services.
 A general lack of understanding of the technology and a shortage of skilled and knowledgeable talent is perhaps the largest barrier to the wider deployment of blockchain technology.

 Policy Horizons Canada is exploring plausible futures for Canada over the next 10 to 15 years in the area of governance, sustainability, infrastructure, and the digital economy.
 For more information, please contact us at email@example.com.

 Digital Currency: you can’t flip this coin! – Report of the standing senate committee on banking, trade and commerce(link is external)